Connect with others who understand.

 Determine Whether You Need a Referral

 Some insurance plans may require you to get a referral before seeing a specialist.
-It’s always a great idea to check with your health care plan to find out about any special referral requirement.
+It’s always a great idea to check with your healthcare plan to find out about any special referral requirement.
 If you do need a referral, make an appointment with your primary care provider as soon as possible so you can get the referral process going.

 It’s important to see a dermatology specialist who has an understanding of HS.
-To find a health care provider best suited for diagnosing and managing HS, it may be helpful to ask questions like the ones provided below.
+To find a healthcare provider best suited for diagnosing and managing HS, it may be helpful to ask questions like the ones provided below.
 It can also be beneficial to ask for a referral to a board-certified dermatologist.

 Complex medical dermatologists treat difficult, rare, or complex skin diseases, such as HS.4 But before you can evaluate whether your physician understands HS, it’s important to know what you should be looking for.

-It is important to know how to identify providers with HS specialty experience.
+It’s important to know how to identify providers with HS specialty experience.
 When meeting with a doctor, evaluate not only their medical knowledge but also their level of empathy.
 They should listen to your concerns that go beyond the skin, and they should show an understanding of how HS makes you feel emotionally and mentally.

-• How often do you see people with HS?
+1. How often do you see people with HS?

-• What causes HS?
+2. What causes HS?

-• What treatments do you recommend for people with HS?
+3. What treatments do you recommend for people with HS?

-• How often are you able to totally or almost completely relieve people’s HS symptoms or pain?
+4. How often are you able to totally or almost completely relieve people’s HS symptoms or pain?

-• What are the side effects of HS treatment?
+5. What are the side effects of HS treatment?

 When you get an appointment with a dermatologist, one good way to ensure you cover everything on your mind is to make a list of topics ahead of time.
-If you write down all the things you plan to talk about, you won’t forget them at the visit.
+If you write down all the issues you plan to talk about, you won’t forget them at the visit.
 Make sure to include topics that go beyond your physical symptoms.
 If you have emotional or mental health questions, include those on the list.

 Be sure to ask not only about what’s happening to your body now but also what to expect in the future.
-If the physician has a firm grasp of your condition, they will be able to tell you how your HS is likely to progress.
+If the physician has a firm grasp of your condition, they’ll be able to tell you how your HS is likely to progress.
 They can also suggest solutions to help you manage it so that it doesn’t get worse.

 Consider asking the following questions during your visit:

-• Is my HS at a mild, moderate, or severe stage?
+1. Is my HS at a mild, moderate, or severe stage?

-• Which treatments should I consider, based on my symptoms?
+2. Which treatments should I consider, based on my symptoms?

-• How much will the condition improve if I pursue treatment?
+4. How much will the condition improve if I pursue treatment?

-• How often should I return to you for checkups?
+9. How often should I return to you for checkups?

-• If these bumps go away, how do I keep them from returning?
+10. If these bumps go away, how do I keep them from returning?

-• Are there any research studies I could participate in?
+11. Are there any research studies I could participate in?

 Consider These Resources